Aliases for RBL1 Gene

 GeneCards Summary for RBL1 Gene

-RBL1 (Retinoblastoma-Like 1) is a Protein Coding gene.
-Diseases associated with RBL1 include unilateral retinoblastoma and retinoblastoma.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include transcription factor binding.
+RBL1 (RB Transcriptional Corepressor Like 1) is a Protein Coding gene.
+Diseases associated with RBL1 include Retinoblastoma and Bilateral Retinoblastoma.
+Among its related pathways are Cell cycle Cell cycle (generic schema) and Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer.
+Gene Ontology (GO) annotations related to this gene include transcription factor binding.
 An important paralog of this gene is RBL2.

-Key regulator of entry into cell division.
-Directly involved in heterochromatin formation by maintaining overall chromatin structure and, in particular, that of constitutive heterochromatin by stabilizing histone methylation.
-Recruits and targets histone methyltransferases SUV420H1 and SUV420H2, leading to epigenetic transcriptional repression.
-Controls histone H4 Lys-20 trimethylation.
-Probably acts as a transcription repressor by recruiting chromatin-modifying enzymes to promoters.
-Potent inhibitor of E2F-mediated trans-activation.
-Forms a complex with adenovirus E1A and with SV40 large T antigen.
-May bind and modulate functionally certain cellular proteins with which T and E1A compete for pocket binding.
-May act as a tumor suppressor
+Key regulator of entry into cell division (PubMed:17671431).
+Directly involved in heterochromatin formation by maintaining overall chromatin structure and, in particular, that of constitutive heterochromatin by stabilizing histone methylation (By similarity).
+Recruits and targets histone methyltransferases KMT5B and KMT5C, leading to epigenetic transcriptional repression (By similarity).
+Controls histone H4 'Lys-20' trimethylation (By similarity).
+Probably acts as a transcription repressor by recruiting chromatin-modifying enzymes to promoters (By similarity).
+Potent inhibitor of E2F-mediated trans-activation (PubMed:8319904).
+May act as a tumor suppressor (PubMed:8319904).